masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 ## Using a data source in the assertions

 In addition to simple assertions, Terraform offers the ability to reference a data source within `check` block assertions.
-It’s queried by Terraform at the end of each operation to evaluate the checks and obtain the most recent data from your environment.
+It’s queried by Terraform at the end of each plan and apply operations to evaluate the checks and obtain the most recent data from your environment.

 Terraform’s operation won’t be interrupted by failures in the scoped data block or any unsuccessful assertions.
 This unlocks continuous validation of your assumptions about the infrastructure rather than being confined to the point of initial provisioning.